Reviewing Luvu Brands (LUVU) and The Competition

-Luvu Brands (OTCMKTS: LUVU) is one of 14 publicly-traded companies in the “Household furniture” industry, but how does it contrast to its competitors?
-We will compare Luvu Brands to related companies based on the strength of its analyst recommendations, valuation, earnings, dividends, profitability, institutional ownership and risk.
+Luvu Brands (OTCMKTS: LUVU) is one of 14 publicly-traded companies in the “Household furniture” industry, but how does it contrast to its peers?
+We will compare Luvu Brands to related businesses based on the strength of its institutional ownership, earnings, risk, profitability, dividends, valuation and analyst recommendations.

+Luvu Brands has a beta of 1.94, indicating that its stock price is 94% more volatile than the S&P 500.
+Comparatively, Luvu Brands’ peers have a beta of 0.97, indicating that their average stock price is 3% less volatile than the S&P 500.

-This table compares Luvu Brands and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Luvu Brands and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue